aesteve/vertx-feeds/README.md

-## Feed aggregator using Vert.x 3 and Apex.
+## Feed aggregator using Vert.x 3 and Vertx-web.

 This project is designed to show what a real-life application can look like with Vert.x.

-It's a simple feed aggregator.
+It's a simple feed agregator.

 Every user can subscribe to some feeds (RSS, ...), then Vert.x will periodically read these feeds and store news (and notify connected clients).